Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models

 If $\zeta = 0$, {\em i.e.} if there are only $O(1)$ loops of size $s \gtrsim L^{\theta}$ in a sample of linear size $L$, this reduces to $\tau \theta = 2+\theta$.
 And indeed, we can verify that the ratio of the second largest loop length to the largest loop length scales to zero in the thermodynamic limit for $w<w_c$, implying that $\zeta_{6V} = 0$, consistent with the fact that $\tau_{6V} \theta_{6V} = \theta_{6V} +2$.
-This is a simpler and perhaps more transparent variant of the scaling argument given in Ref.~\cite{Kondev_Henley_1995_PRL} for contour lines of a Gaussian free field.
+This is a simpler, and perhaps more transparent (since it provides an operational definiton of $\zeta$ in terms of properties of the scaling function for the loop size distribution), variant of the scaling argument given in Ref.~\cite{Kondev_Henley_1995_PRL} for contour lines of a Gaussian free field.

 In this small-$w$ phase, the loop susceptibility $\chi = S_2/L^2$ scales as $\chi \sim L^{2(\theta_{6V}-1)}$, being dominated by the largest loops.
 For $w > w_c$, we find $\chi \sim O(1)$ at large $L$, as befits a short-loop phase dominated by dimers.
 Interestingly, at $w=w_c$, we find $\chi \sim L^{2(\theta_c -1)}$ with $\theta_c \approx 1.375(10)$, {\em i.e.} rather different from $\theta_{6V} \equiv 1.75$.
 Indeed, in Fig.~\ref{fig:chiscaling}, we see that all our data for $\chi(w,L)$ for both lattices in the vicinity of the respective critical points collapses onto a universal scaling form